coder/docs/images/structure.md

 - Coder CLI

 These assets are installed into the `/var/tmp/coder` directory of each workspace.
-You do not need to include these statics assets in your custom images.
+You do not need to include these static assets in your custom images.
 However, the following software are **required** when you build custom
 images: